 - Max it out: Making many small withdrawals increases the number of per-transaction fees.
 Get as much as you can and stash it in a safe place.

 - Know your numbers: Make sure someone at home who's accessible while you're on vacation has your credit card info.
 I mean someone you trust, of course.
 Make a copy of your card and take it with you—and keep it in a different place from where you carry your card.

 Alternatives to the Credit or Debit Card

 These services are easy to join and are a good alternative to using your normal bank card.

-- Simple is an American online-only bank that charges nothing to withdraw abroad.
+- Simple: An American online-only bank that charges nothing to withdraw abroad.

 - Visa Prepaid: Most have no fees for overseas transactions and withdrawals.